mtwig95/profits-calculation/README.md

 # profits-calculation

-Fetching data from endpoint and calculate profit
+Fetching data from endpoint and calculate profits.

 ## Description

 The project store data into a table inside a MYSQL database and implement methods that calculate from the database the following:
- * a.
-Net Sales - sum of total_price fields of orders where financial_status is one of the following: 'paid', 'partially_paid'
+ * Net Sales - sum of total_price fields of orders where financial_status is one of the following: 'paid', 'partially_paid'
- * b.
-Production costs - sum of total_production_cost fields of orders where financial_status is one of the following: 'paid', 'partially_paid' and fulfillment_status is 'fulfilled'
+ * Production costs - sum of total_production_cost fields of orders where financial_status is one of the following: 'paid', 'partially_paid' and fulfillment_status is 'fulfilled'
- * c.
-Gross profit - Net Sales with Production substructed
+ * Gross profit - Net Sales with Production substructed
- * d.
-Gross margin - what percent out of Net Sales does Gross Profit make
+ * Gross margin - what percent out of Net Sales does Gross Profit make

 ## Getting Started

-### Dependencies

-* Describe any prerequisites, libraries, OS version, etc., needed before installing program.
-* ex.
-Windows 10

 ### Installing

  * Download the project to C:\xampp\htdocs (make sure the index.php in the main folder).
  * Start XAMPP control panel
  * Start Apach and MySQL
- * select MySql admin button
+ * In MySql admin button (http://localhost:8080/phpmyadmin/)
  * select import tab
  * locate orders.sql file and press butttom to import